 Are you ready to get a start on the gardening season?
 With a cold frame you can jump in now.

 A cold frame, essentially a garden bed surrounded by an angled frame and covered with glass, is a simple way to harness the heating power of the sun to get seedlings going before it’s warm enough to plant them outside unprotected.
 Everything but the most heat-loving vegetables (tomatoes and peppers) can be started this way.
-Plus, a cold frame has the added advantage of getting your plants into the real soil right away, instead of constricting their roots in trays, which can leading to unnecessary stress.
+Plus, a cold frame has the added advantage of getting your plants into the real soil right away, instead of constricting their roots in trays, which can lead to unnecessary stress.

-Farmer Eliot Coleman is the master of growing vegetables year-round, and he has some simple guidelines for using cold frames to start seedlings right.
+Eliot Coleman is the master of growing vegetables year-round, and he has some simple guidelines for using cold frames to start seedlings right.
 If he can do it in freezing coastal Maine, you’ve got no excuse!